EddieHubCommunity/BioDrop/README.md

 # LinkFree by EddieHub

-- LinkFree Connect audiences to all of your content with just one link.
+- LinkFree connects audiences to all of your content with just one link.
 It is an open-source alternative to [Linktree](https://linktr.ee/) implemented in JavaScript.
 - It was initially created on a YouTube [live stream](https://www.youtube.com/watch?v=Jorl_vcp-Ew).

 ![Screenshot](https://user-images.githubusercontent.com/91655303/145024633-559c1a21-240b-4900-9f06-7917a6f0d241.png)